-On October 7, 1801, the Danbury Baptists Association wrote a letter to President Thomas Jefferson, in which they sought assurance from him that the Constitution had included a firm provision for the protection of religious freedoms for all.
-Their concern was no doubt predicated on memories of the oppressive rule of "the king's religion," imposed on the Colonists while they were still residents of England; and they wanted to make certain that the new charter they were now living under would never permit a state church to again intrude into the sanctity of an individual's personal relationship with God.
+On October 7, 1801, the Danbury Baptists Association wrote a letter to President Thomas Jefferson in which they sought assurance that the Constitution included a provision protecting religious freedoms for all.
+Their concern was no doubt predicated on memories of the oppressive rule of "the king's religion," and they wanted to make certain that the new charter they were now living under would never permit a state church to again intrude into the sanctity of an individual's personal relationship with God.

-Jefferson responded in a letter written January 1, 1802, that the Constitution did indeed afford and guarantee all Americans protection from any possibility of the government encroaching in any way, upon their personal religious liberties.
-He went on to illustrate that point by using the analogy of a "wall" that he said was built by the first amendment to the Constitution, prohibiting our legislators from ever passing a law that imposed a particular religion on American citizens, or that would in any way, hinder their liberty to freely practice their own faith.
+Jefferson responded in a letter written January 1, 1802, that the Constitution did indeed guarantee all Americans protection from any possibility of the government encroaching in any way upon their personal religious liberties.
+He went on to illustrate that point by using the metaphor of a "wall of separation" built by the first amendment to the Constitution, prohibiting our legislators from ever passing a law that imposed a particular religion on American citizens, or that would in any way, hinder their liberty to freely practice their own faith.

-To interpret Jefferson's words as a mandate for restricting faith to a church building or private home, is to distort his intent.
-But that is precisely what the US Supreme Court did in 1947, in ruling on Everson v Board of Education.
-Those who essentially sought to ban God's influence from society, were able to convince the Supreme Court Justices that this was the actual intent of the first amendment--and they successfully twisted Jefferson's words from a private letter to do it!
-Yet, the first amendment's true intent should be obvious to any unbiased reader, particularly in the context of Jefferson seeking to allay concerns about any intrusion by the government.
-View the wording of the amendment in that context:
+To interpret Jefferson's words as a mandate for restricting faith to a church building or private home is to distort his purpose.
+Yet that is precisely what the US Supreme Court did in 1947, in the Everson v Board of Education ruling.
+Those who essentially sought to ban God's influence from society were able to convince the Supreme Court Justices that this was the actual intent of the first amendment.
+And they did so by successfully twisting the words in a private lette

-The very first amendment that the founders added to the Constitution concerned religious freedom.
-It seemed that important.
-And the obvious intent espoused in the wording of that amendment, was to protect religion from government--not the other way around.
-The US Capitol building--in which that very amendment was drafted, and added to the Constitution--was used a church, for Pete's sake; a practice which continued until after the Civil War.
-The Continental Congress allocated money to purchase Bibles for the people--even when the Revolutionary War made money hard to come by.
-Meetings of Congress always opened with prayer, and Washington began the tradition of taking the oath of office on the Bible.
-Does it really sound like a wall between faith and the government was erected by the founding fathers?
+The US Capitol was originally used as a church (which continued until well after the Civil War), in which prominent statesmen such as Jefferson and John Adams attended services regulary.
+The Continental Congress allocated money to purchase Bibles even during the Revolutionary War, when money was tight.
+Meetings of Congress always opened with prayer, and George Washington began the tradition of taking the Presidential oath of office on the Holy Bible.
+Does it really sound like a wall isolating religion from society was erected by the founding fathers?

-Every time a citizen of this country is forbidden to pray, read a Bible, or talk about God, Jesus or even angels--anywhere, and at any time in the US--that clearly amounts to "prohibiting the free exercise thereof," and is a blatant violation of the Constitution--amazingly, enforced by the same Constitution.
-No such contradiction would not have existed in the time of the founders.
-According to the first amendment, we should be able to express our faith in any public setting or government facility; have a Nativity Scene or cross at any public location, as long as the majority of people want it there; invoke the name of Jesus Christ, or pray during a graduation ceremony, and even hold a church service on a street corner, as long as civil ordinances are observed.
+Every time US citizens are forbidden to pray, read the Bible, or talk about God or Jesus anywhere in the USA, that is tantamount to "prohibiting the free exercise thereof," and is a blatant violation of the first amendment.
+According to the first amendment, we should be able to express our faith in any public setting or government facility; have a Nativity Scene or cross at any public location, as long as the majority of people in that community want it there; invoke the name of Jesus Christ, pray during a graduation ceremony, and even hold a church service on a street corner, as long as civil ordinances are observed.
 Why can we not do so?
 Because the Supreme Court was convinced by a handful of God-haters that prohibition of public worship was the first amendment's actual intent.

 Oh, how far the institution of America's highest court has fallen.
 In 1892, the Supreme Court actually ruled in favor of a Church--based on the view of the Court that the US is a Christian nation!
 (Church of the Holy Trinity v.
 U. S., 143 U. S. 457, 465, 470-471 (1892).
 Moreover, many prominent Americans, including a number of Supreme Court Justices, expressed that very conviction, even before that 1892 ruling: